Coral World Underwater Observatory: Rare fish exhibit

 The Rare Fish Exhibit is a large exhibit separated into three rooms which exhibits rare fauna and flora of the red sea in medium-sized aquariums.
-The first two rooms feature animals such as lionfishes, Red Sea clownfish, star fish, rare corals, moray eels, lobsters, sea horses and more.
-In the exhibit there is a total of 250 species, featured in 35 medium aquariums.
+The first two rooms feature animals such as lionfish, Red Sea clownfish, starfish, rare corals, moray eels, lobsters, seahorses and more.
+In the exhibit, there is a total of 250 species, featured in 35 medium aquariums.
 Some of the animals in the exhibit are endemic to the Red Sea, and are in the observatory park for means of breeding and conservation.
-The sea horse conservation program is a success, and since 2002 thousands sea horses has been released into the Red Sea.
-Despite the animals the aquariums are designed to mimic the animals' natural habitat and thus educate visitors about different marine biomes and habitats.
+The seahorse conservation program is a success, and since 2002 thousands of seahorses have been released into the Red Sea.
+The aquariums are designed to mimic the animals' natural habitat and thus educate visitors about different marine biomes and habitats.

 The third room of the exhibit is the nocturnal room.
-The nocturnal room features various nocturnal animals such as flashlight fish, squids, jellyfishes, crabs and more.
+The nocturnal room features various nocturnal animals such as flashlight fish, squid, jellyfish, crabs and more.
 The exhibit also features active and awake corals - as corals are nocturnal animals.
 Most of the animals in the exhibit are capable of bioluminescence.

 Amazon hut

-The Amazon Hut is a rainforest theme exhibit featuring both aquatic and land-based wildlife from South America, such as caimans, electric eels, piranhas, arowanas, dart frogs, lizards, tarantulas, and more.
+The Amazon Hut is a rainforest-themed exhibit featuring both aquatic and land-based wildlife from South America, such as caimans, electric eels, piranhas, arowanas, poison dart frogs, lizards, tarantulas, and more.
 It is used to explain fresh water ecosystems, and the importance of rainforests.

 "Shark World"

 The "Shark World" exhibit is a huge exhibit containing 3000000 L of water, and featuring 20 shark species, rays and corals.
-The exhibit has a huge viewing window, an underwater tunnel and an interactive explanations area with educational stations about the importance of sharks and the threats that make sharks endangered.
+The exhibit has a huge viewing window, an underwater tunnel and an interactive explanations area with educational stations about the importance of sharks and the threats facing sharks in the wild.

 The underwater observatory

 Coral 2000

 Coral 2000 is an underwater observatory in Eilat.
 The Coral 2000 is a glass-bottomed boat.
 This unique ship was built in Australia in 1994 and made its way to Eilat in 1999.
-The Coral 2000 offers beautiful and fascinating views of Eilat's coral reef.
+The Coral 2000 offers views of Eilat's coral reef.
 A Coral 2000 cruise lasts about 35 minutes.